 Building your website to be super fast

-Professionally, I’ve built deep marketing and strategic planning background around consumer research, so I always prioritise the user before any other marketing process.
-I have seen it work many times in advertising, marketing campaigns and digital projects, and SEO is no exception.
+Professionally, I’ve built deep marketing and strategic planning background around consumer research, so I always prioritize the user before any other marketing process.
+I have seen it work many times in advertising, marketing campaigns, and digital projects, and SEO is no exception.